 How is agranulocytosis treated?

-Stopping medication thought to cause the disease—The doctor may tell you to stop taking the drug for a while to see if you improve.
+- Stopping a medication that is believed to cause the disease: The doctor may tell you to stop taking the drug for a while to see if you improve.
 Recovery usually occurs within 10 to 14 days.
 A different medication may be substituted for the original.
-If there is no substitute, and your condition is not severe, you might be told to take the drug again while you are monitored closely by your doctor.
+If there is no substitute, and your condition is not severe, you might be told to take the drug again while your doctor watches you closely.

-Granulocyte colony-stimulating factor—If other methods do not work, you might need to take shots of a hormone that stimulates the bone marrow to produce more granulocytes.
+- Granulocyte colony-stimulating factor: If other methods do not work, you might need to take shots of a hormone that stimulates the bone marrow to produce more granulocytes.
 This hormone is known as granulocyte colony-stimulating factor (G-CSF) and is made by the body.
-There is also a synthetic version.
+There is also a synthetic (man-made) version.
 Studies show that G-CSF can reduce the seriousness of neutropenia (low number of neutrophils) in patients with some cancers.
-Three forms of G-CSF are available: Neupogen® (filgrastim), Neulasta® (pegfilgrastim, a long acting form of filgrastim), and Granocyte® (lenograstim).
+Three forms of G-CSF are available: filgrastim (Neupogen®), pegfilgrastim, a long-acting form of filgrastim (Neulasta®), and lenograstim (Granocyte®).

-Bone marrow transplants—For cases that do not respond to other types of treatment, a bone marrow transplant may be needed if a donor can be found.
-Bone marrow transplants generally yield the best outcomes for patients who are under 40 years old and are in good health.
+- Bone marrow transplants: For cases that do not respond to other types of treatment, a bone marrow transplant may be needed (if a donor can be found).
+Bone marrow transplants generally yield the best outcomes for patients who are under 40 years old and in good health.

-General measures----Avoid contact with people who have infections and stay away from crowds.
-Avoid fruits and vegetable which cannot be peeled.
-Avoid cut flowers or working in the soil.
+- General measures: People with agranulocytosis should stay away from crowds.
+They should also avoid: contact with people who have infections; fruits and vegetables that cannot be peeled, and; cut flowers or working in the soil.

 How can agranulocytosis be prevented?

 Agranulocytosis cannot be prevented.
 The goal is to find out why agranulocytosis has developed and recommend appropriate treatment.